 Step 4: Fold in the shredded cheese and let the batter sit while the oven preheats.

-Step 5: Preheat the oven to 400F and spray a jumbo muffin tin with cooking spray.
+Step 5: Preheat the oven to 400F and spray a jumbo muffin tin with non stick cooking spray or use parchment paper on the bottoms.

 Step 6: Divide the batter evenly among the 6 muffin cups and bake at 400F for 14-17 minutes (or until golden brown).